benib/aurelia-hammer/README.md

 It uses [HammerJS](http://hammerjs.github.io/) to detect the gesture.

-`swipe`, `press`, and `hold` are the only gestures supported at the moment.
+`swipe`, `tap`, `press`, and `hold` are the only gestures supported at the moment.
 If you need another, feel free to open an issue or send a PR.

 * **Swipe** - Captures left/right swipe gestures
+* **Tap** - Captures when the pointer is down for up to 250ms without movement
 * **Press** - Captures when the pointer is down for 251ms without movement
 * **Hold** - Captures when the pointer is down for 1000ms without movement